 Section 5.2 Bargaining unit employees who choose not to become members of the Union shall, as a condition of continued employment within thirty (30) calendar days of completion of the initial probationary period or the effective date of this Agreement, whichever is later, pay to the Union a Fair Share Fee.
 This provision shall not require any employee to become or remain a member of the Union, nor shall the fair share fee equal or exceed the dues paid by members of the Union in the same bargaining unit.
 The Union is responsible for notifying the Employer of the proportionate amount, if any, of its total dues and fees that were spent on activities that cannot be charged to the fair share fees of nonmembers during the preceding year.
-The amount of fair share fees required to be paid by each non-member employee in the unit (during the succeeding year) shall be the amount of the regular dues paid by employees in the unit who are members of the Union less each non-member's proportionate share of the union of the Union's dues and service fees spent on activities not chargeable to such service fees during the prior year.
+The amount of fair share fees required to be paid by each non-member employee in the unit (during the succeeding year) shall be the amount of the regular dues paid by employees in the unit who are members of the Union less each non-member's proportionate share of the amount of the Union's dues and service fees spent on activities not chargeable to such service fees during the prior year.
 If an employee challenges the propriety of the Union's use of such fee, deductions shall continue, but the funds shall be placed in an interest bearing escrow account until a resolution of the challenge is reached to the provisions of O.R.C.
 4117.09(C).
+For any period of time that Fair Share fees are unlawful, the provisions of this section shall have no force and effect.
+The parties acknowledge that at the time of the execution of this agreement, Fair Share fees are currently invalid per Janus v.
+AFSCME, Council 31, et al (U.S. Supreme Court-June 27, 2018).